Country of origin: Greece

 Producers: CHRISTAKIS Greek Cheeses

 Alternative spellings: Antotiro, Anthotiro

-Anthotyros, also known as Anthotiro is a traditional Greek whey cheese prepared from unpasturized sheep’s and goat's milk or mixtures.
+Anthotyros produced by CHRISTAKIS Greek Cheeses, also known as Anthotiro is a traditional Greek whey cheese prepared from unpasteurized sheep’s and goat's milk or mixtures.
 Regions of Macedonia, Thrace, Thessalia, Peloponissos, Ionian Islands, Aegean islands, Crete Island and Epirus have been producing this cheese for centuries.
-The name Anthotyros, literally translated means “flower cheese”, comes from the wafting aromas of wild herbs.
+The name Anthotyros literally translated means “flower cheese”, comes from the wafting aromas of wild herbs.

 There's a fresh version of Anthotyros called Anthotyro Fresco (Fresh Anthotyro).